HCloward/syniti-hugo/content/dspTrack/Use_Cases/Add_Work_List_Items_Overview.md

     on the *Work List Binding Criteria* page.
 The *Work List Binding Criteria* page is populated with data for the Work List Item once the item is saved.
-Refer to [Add Work List Binding Criteria to a Work List Item](AddWrkLisBindingCriteriaItem.htm) for more
+Refer to [Add Work List Binding Criteria to a Work List Item](AddWrkLisBindingCriteriaItem) for more
     information.

     **NOTE:** If a LinkToPage is not selected for the item, the *Work